 With such prevalence, very few seek medical attention until the situation aggravates.
 Although not life-threatening, the condition can still hamper one’s overall quality of life a great deal.
 As such, it is something that needs to be effectively managed.

 So although modern science does have an answer to IBS, it does come with a caveat of side-effects and other complications that can only cause regret in the individual seeking respite from IBS in the first place.
-This is why Ayurveda is quickly becoming the go-to alternative for folks seeking desperate relief from Irritable Bowel Syndrome.
+This is why Ayurvedic treatment is quickly becoming the go-to alternative for folks seeking desperate relief from Irritable Bowel Syndrome.

 Irritable Bowel Syndrome According to Ayurveda